 Customer responsibilities

 The IPE must be reviewed and amended when significant changes are identified in the IPP or when additional services are approved.
-For more information on developing the IPE, see B-500: Individualized Plan for Employment .
+For more information on developing the IPE, see B-500: Individualized Plan for Employment and Post-Employment.

 Required Attendance and Documentation